If there is one thing about the modern world of electronics that is widespread, it would be PCBs

 Likewise, the usage of large vias is a good strategy in cases where there is a need for lower resistance.
 This is particularly good when it comes to the use of grounding filter capacitors and other high current nodes.

-There are several components on a PCB which are heat sensitive.
+There are several components on a PCB that are heat sensitive.

 These components must therefore be placed as far away from sources of heat as possible.
 The use of heatsinks is another good way to protect these delicate components from heat-related damage.